SimVascular/simvascular.github.io-archive/source/documentation/1d_simulation/_solver-input-file.md

 <br>
 <a id="format_segment"> <h3> SEGMENT </h3></a>
-The SEGMENT keyword is used to define a vessel segment.
+The SEGMENT statement is used to define a vessel segment.

 Format
 <div style="background-color: #F0F0F0; padding: 10px; border: 1px solid #000000;">